jadenmaciel/jadenmaciel.github.io/README.md

 ### Important Notes

-- **Backend/Infra**: `src/lambda/` and `infra/` directories contain code for a future serverless backend but are not part of the current production deployment.
-They are explicitly excluded from the frontend build via `tsconfig.app.json`.
 - **Temporary Artifacts**: The `.gemini_tmp/` directory (if present) contains temporary AI-generated artifacts and is ignored by Git.
 It is not part of the project architecture.

 ## Deployment